 Royal fans have been eagerly awaiting the arrival of season 4 of The Crown on Netflix – and the day is finally here.
 The new series sees actress Emma Corrin recreating the moment Princess Diana walked down the aisle of St Paul's Cathedral in her incredible ivory silk taffeta and antique lace gown.

 DISCOVER: 22 of the most iconic royal wedding dresses of all time

-A few months ago, HELLO! sat down with the late Princess of Wales' wedding dress designer David Emanuel to discuss her July 1981 wedding to Prince Charles, which remains one of the most iconic moments in royal history – and certainly the most memorable dress!
+A few months ago, HELLO! sat down with the late Princess of Wales' wedding dress co-designer David Emanuel, who created the gown with ex-wife Elizabeth Emanuel, to discuss her July 1981 wedding to Prince Charles, which remains one of the most iconic moments in royal history – and certainly the most memorable dress!

 With its record-breaking 25-foot train and 10,000 mother of pearl sequins and pearl embellishments, the beautiful design – valued at £151,000 last year – will go down in history.

 WATCH: The Crown season 4 is FINALLY here

 Speaking from the launch of The Wonder Room at Bromley Brides boutique in south east London, the Say Yes To The Dress host spilled the beans about working with Diana, from the design process, to the royal's "sweet" personality – and also revealed a little known fact about the gown.